Counseling Degrees & Licenses in Oklahoma

 University of Central Oklahoma

 The University of Central Oklahoma is a public university that is also the third-largest university in Oklahoma.
-The school’s College of Education and Professional Studies offers a master of education in school counseling, master of arts in psychology – counseling, a master of education – professional counseling degree program, and a clinical mental health counseling degree through the Department of Human Relations, all of which are pre-approved by the Oklahoma State Board of Behavioral Health.
+The school’s College of Education and Professional Studies offers a master of education in school counseling, a master of education in school and professional counseling, and master of arts in counseling psychology, which are pre-approved by the Oklahoma State Board of Behavioral Health.

 The master’s degree in counseling psychology is a three-year, full-time program.
-Students in this counseling program are typically working towards Licensure as a Professional Counselor (LPC) or Behavioral Practitioner (LBP).
+Students in this program typically work towards Licensure as a Professional Counselor (LPC) or Behavioral Practitioner (LBP).

 The school also offers a certificate in licensed professional counseling, which is embedded within the master of education degree in school counseling and school and professional counseling only.
-This certificate provides students with the additional 27 credits and is designed for UCO school counseling students who wish to complete academic requirements for a licensed professional counselor in the state of Oklahoma.
+This certificate provides students with an additional 27 credits.
+It is designed for UCO school counseling students who wish to complete the academic requirements for a licensed professional counselor in Oklahoma.

 • Location: Edmond, Oklahoma